 The Earl became aware he was under scrutiny.

 Ximene continued, ‘I had always assumed that the discussion with Joan was deliberately encouraged by you, to let me know of the potential difficulties presented by Joan’s ambition, was it not so?’
 She narrowed her eyes.
 If she was waiting for the Earl’s reaction she did not get one.

-‘It probably would be better to consider all terms and conditions at a later date but remember that the main reason for my even considering a marriage to the Prince is that I want to free my people from the yoke of oppression.
+Ximene immediately launched into another topic.
+‘It probably would be better to consider all terms and conditions at a later date but remember that the main reason for my even considering marriage to the Prince is that I want to free my people from the yoke of oppression.
 I want to restore lands to their rightful owners; I want to share the wealth of my lands, so even the poorest peasant can lead a full life, and above all, I want all the citizens of Occitan to be able to practise the religion of their choice and live their lives according to the tenants of that religion.’

+The Earl hesitated and decided he needed time to review his options.
+‘Yes, I can see that these are all important issues that will not be resolved quickly.’
 The Earl was torn.
-Bordeaux seemed the safest option, but he found himself believing in Ximene’s words.
+Bordeaux was still his preferred option, but he found himself believing in Ximene’s words.
 He liked the sound of the Occitan that she spoke of.
 ‘It is probably best that you do establish your independence before finalising your decision on the conditions for your marriage, and…,’ he continued reluctantly, ‘in those circumstances, we would prefer one of the Prince’s guards to accompany you.
 At the moment I have no idea how to achieve that.’

 Ximene smiled sweetly.
 ‘I will leave the details to you, William.’

 The Earl bowed in acknowledgement of her wishes and was surprised to find himself doing so.